cysouw/diathesis/text/c01_introduction.md

 ### Grammaticalisation of lexical meaning

 A difficult problem is the question whether it is really the same verb that is used in two alternating constructions of a diathesis.
-For example, the verb *trinken* 'to drink' is a regular transtive verb, but when used intransitively, *er trinkt* 'he drinks', it has a clear implication that his drinking includes too much alcohol, so it might be better translated as 'he is an alcoholic'.
+For example, the verb *trinken* 'to drink' is a regular transitive verb, but when used intransitively, *er trinkt* 'he drinks', it has a clear implication that his drinking includes too much alcohol, so it might be better translated as 'he is an alcoholic'.
 In this case, this intransitive interpretation is probably best analysed as a conventional implicature, because the alcoholism aspect of the meaning can be suppressed given the right context.

 In general, when the same lexical verb is used in different alternating constructions, then there is (of course) a difference in meaning between the two occurrences.
 However, ideally this difference is completely induced by the respective constructions and not by the lexical verb itself.
 Yet, it is extremely common for the combination of a lexical verb with the surrounding construction to grammaticalise into a new meaning.
 For example, the verb *auftreten* means something like 'to act' as an intransitive, but *to kick open* as a transitive.
 Both meanings originate from the meaning 'to step on something (by foot)'.
 Likewise, historical processes can lead to current homophony of two different lexemes.
 This appears to be the case for example with the verb *abhauen*, which is a transitive verb meaning 'cut of' (e.g. *Er hat den Ast abgehauen*).
 However, it has attained another usage during the course of the 20th century as an intransitive verb meaning 'run away' (e.g. *Er ist abgehauen*), probably based on a southern German dialectal meaning of *hauen* 'to go, to walk' [@pfeiffer1993: "hauen", accessed 12.12.2018].